ReventlessDev/reventless-core/packages/reventless/README.md

 # Code-Smells

 ## ReasonML

 * `...->ignore`

 ## Pulumi

 * `...->Pulumi.Output.apply(_, ...)`
 * `...->Pulumi.Output.all->Pulumi.Output.apply(...)`
 * type `option(Pulumi.Output.t('a))`: Rescript's js option encoding and Pulumi's Output lifting mechanics interact badly! - Therefore, such a type is not possible to use!

+# Common issues

+## `error: Duplicate resource URN 'urn:pulumi:dev::wm-raw::aws:sqs/queue:Queue::FIFODeadLetterQueue'; try giving it a unique name` during deployment

+This error usually occurs due to multiple different versions of `@reventless/reventless` or `@reventless/reventless-aws` being present in the dependencies (npm).
+To verify, call `npm ls @reventless/reventless` / `npm ls @reventless/reventless-aws` and verify there is only a single version present.
+To fix this use desired ranges in the dependencies definition (package.json) of the project and check upstream version ranges as well.
+(You can also use `npm why <packageName>` to see where a specific version is coming from.)